 In 2023/24 Blaby took advantage of the LAHF2 to purchase housing to be utilised for temporary accommodation and reduce the need for the authority to house people in bed and breakfast accommodation.
+In 2024/25 the Council brought into use 15 properties purchased to provide temporary accommodation.
+These properties have enabled the Council to reduce reliance upon bed and breakfast accommodation which is considered unsuitable for households with children.
+The social benefits of being in a position to provide self-contained accommodation, particularly to families with children, are considerable for those facing homelessness.

-The Council leads on the Lightbulb programme; a transformational project designed to improve and transform housing related support services across the County as well as improving hospital discharge services.
-Lightbulb has won 3 major accolades since it's inception: -
+The Council leads on the Lightbulb programme; a nationally recognised transformational project designed to improve and integrate housing related support services across the County.
+Lightbulb has won 3 major accolades since its inception: -